High Priests of America

 Telpoch did not want to play along with the sorcerer.
 But the moment his uncle heard about the jaguar’s skin, it was decided they would travel together to Cholula and sell it there.
 Despite his reluctance, Telpoch agreed to go, because the jaguar skin was expensive enough that his uncle could use protection on the way.

-Thankfully, the trip to Cholula was uneventful, and after making sure his uncle made it back home in one piece with the proceeds, Telpoch headed back home to his village.
-It was quite a story he had ready for his parents and sisters.
-One about a shady shape shifting sorcerer who had charmed their uncle’s village leaders and killed a jaguar with black magic and trickery.
+The trip to Cholula was uneventful, and after making sure his uncle made it back home in one piece with the proceeds, Telpoch headed back home to his village.
+It was quite a story he had ready for his parents and sisters: a shady shapeshifting sorcerer had charmed their uncle’s village leaders and killed a jaguar with black magic and trickery.
 Telpoch had his entire account prepared and rehearsed by the time he reached his village.
 But he never got to tell it.
-A draught, prowling wild beasts and sickness had struck while he was away.
+A drought, prowling wild beasts and sickness had struck while he was away.
 His family told him all about it.
 His youngest sister had to be sacrificed to Tlaloc and a new god called Ahriman, and now the rains had fallen, the beasts were gone, and the sick were cured.
 It was very fortunate that while Telpoch was away, a wise beautiful stranger by the name of Ixtli brought them their salvation and taught them of this new god.

 That night Telpoch could not sleep.
 He lay on his cot, watching the spot across the room where his little sister used to sleep, and he swore that he would find Ixtli and bring the schemer down.